High School Student FAQs

 Does the College offer internship opportunities?

 The Mount offers several programs designed to help promising students transition from high school to college.
-Opportunities to participate in programs such as HEOP and MAP may be offer students extra support in their first year.
+Opportunities to participate in programs such as HEOP, MAP, and TRiO may be offer students extra support in their first year.

 Does the College require a placement exam?